microsoft/rust-for-dotnet-devs/src/memory-management/index.md

 In .NET, there is no concept of ownership of memory beyond the GC roots (static fields, local variables on a thread's stack, CPU registers, handles, etc.).
-It is the GC that walks from the roots during a collection to detemine all memory in use by following references and purging the rest.
+It is the GC that walks from the roots during a collection to determine all memory in use by following references and purging the rest.
 When designing types and writing code, a .NET developer can remain oblivious to ownership, memory management and even how the garbage collector works for the most part,